Execify/langchain-multi-agent-task/README.md

 - Feel free to change any part of the application / code where required
 - Build the best prompts you can
 - Make chatbot as reliable as possible
 - You will likely need to change existing agents / nodes / edges.
+You can change any part of this project so if you think something can be done better, change it!
 - The existing prompts are very minimal, expand on them as much as possible.

 ## Getting Started